João Oliveira (footballer, born 1992)

-João Ribeiro Oliveira (born 3 January 1992) is a Portuguese professional footballer who plays for Kazakhstan Premier League club Zhenis as a midfielder.
+João Ribeiro Oliveira (born 3 January 1992) is a Portuguese professional footballer who plays for Liga Portugal 2 club Académica de Coimbra as a midfielder.

 Football career

 On 2 August 2015, Oliveira made his professional debut with Olhanense in a 2015–16 Taça da Liga match against Penafiel.

 On 30 July 2020, Oliveira signed a two-year contract with Polish club Zagłębie Sosnowiec.